mvolkmann/MyUnixEnv/notes/Go09-Modules.md

 This indicates that no code in the current module has been seen yet that uses the dependency.

-These "indirect" comments are removed after uses of the dependencies are added to source files in the module and a command such as `go build` is run.
+These "indirect" comments are removed after uses of the dependencies are added to module source files and a command such as `go build` is run.
 Since such commands add dependencies to `go.mod` on their own and they will be run eventually, it is not necessary to use `go get` to install dependencies.